aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ### Control Plane Access via AWS SSO
 The vast majority of end-users of the AWS cloud within the Organization will never use or interact with the master account, or indeed the root users of any child account in the Organization.
-The Architecture recommends instead that AWS SSO be provisioned in the master account (a rare case where master account deployment is mandated).
+The *AWS Secure Environment Architecture* recommends instead that AWS SSO be provisioned in the master account (a rare case where master account deployment is mandated).

 Users will login to AWS via the web-based endpoint for the AWS SSO service: